mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 chmod 0600 ~/.s3cfg
 ```

-[AWS IAM management console]: https://console.aws.amazon.com/iam/home#/users
+[aws iam management console]: https://console.aws.amazon.com/iam/home#/users

 ## Aurutils - Building and Managing Packages

-Aurutils contains a suite of utilities that can be used to manage a repo of AUR
+Aurutils contains a suite of utilities that can be used to manage a repository of AUR
 packages.
 The two main utilities we will use are `aursearch`, which can search
 AUR for packages that match a given pattern.